You are eligible to begin receiving Social Security benefits at age 62.

-The average monthly Social Security check is about $1400.
+According to two recent articles in The Motley Fool, the average monthly Social Security check is about $1400.
 That means drawing benefits at 62 would reduce that amount to around $1100.
 Wait until age 70 and you get $1848 per month.

 So delaying as long as possible is a no-brainer.
 Right?
 If you’re one of the fortunate few who has your retirement all buttoned up without depending on Social Security then, yes, by all means delay receiving benefits as long as possible.

 But for the millions of Americans with inadequate retirement savings it’s not quite that simple.
 First, the whole notion of delaying retirement naively assumes your employer is going to be gung ho about your plans.
 Yet a Retirement Confidence Survey shows that a full 46% of older employees leave the workforce sooner than they expected–55% for health reasons and 24% who get canned.